aspose-ocr-cloud/aspose-ocr-cloud-docs/ocr/getting-started/hello-world/_index.md

 ## What’s next?

 Congratulations!
 You have successfully recognized the text in the image.
-Read the [Developer's reference](/ocr/developer-reference/) and [API Reference](https://apireference.aspose.cloud/ocr/) for details on creating advanced OCR solutions with Aspose.Ocr Cloud.
+Read the [Developer's reference](/ocr/developer-reference/) and [API Reference](https://api.aspose.cloud/v5.1/ocr/swagger/index.html?urls.primaryName=V5.1) for details on creating advanced optical character recognition solutions with Aspose.OCR Cloud.

 You can also check [Aspose.OCR Cloud GitHub repositories](https://github.com/aspose-ocr-cloud) for code examples in various programming languages, demonstrating advanced OCR API capabilities.
 If you like to add or improve an example, we encourage you to contribute to the project.
 Fork the repository, edit the source code and create a pull request.
 We will review the changes and include it in the repository if found helpful.